-- Both parents, including the favored parent and the resisted parent must attend, because each member of the family has a role to play in any solution to move the family forward.
+Both parents, including the favored parent and the resisted parent must attend Family Camp and other OCB programs, because each member of the family has a role to play in any solution to move the family forward.
 In our experience the problem is a shared and very complex issue.

 OCB programs include psycho-education and a team of clinicians providing interventions in a safe supported environment outside the comfort zone of “home.”

 Our mission and the focus at camp is to educate each family member about the importance of the child’s relationship with each parent and to provide more functional coparenting connections.

 Families work with a team of experienced clinicians in the field.

 The mornings are spent with each family member in psycho-educational groups and afternoon interventions are tailored to the individual needs of each family, pairing family members up in parent-parent, parent-child, or whole family configurations.